CTURobotics/robotics_labs/docs/labs/lab02/lab02.rst

 URDF
 ====

-Your goal is to create an URDF file `exercises/lab02_forward_kinematics/robot_hw.urdf` with a description of spatial robot with 3 DoF.
+Your goal is to create robot description in an URDF file `exercises/lab02_forward_kinematics/robot_hw.urdf` with a description of spatial robot with 4 DoF.
 The robot is made of the following links and joints:

+- a cube base,
+- revolute joint around Z axis between the cube base and the first cylinder link,
-- a cuboid base,
+- first cylinder link placed atop the cuboid base,
+- first sphere link placed atop the first cylinder link (connected to previous link by fixed joint),
-- prismatic joint in Y axis direction between the cuboid base and the following link,
+- revolute joint around X axis between the first sphere link and the following second cylinder link,
-- fictional link without geometry for connecting two joints
+- second cylinder link connected to the first sphere via aforementioned joint,
-- revolute joint around Z axis between the prismatic joint and the following link,
+- revolute joint around Z axis between the second cylinder link and the following third cylinder link,
-- cylinder link placed atop the cuboid base,
+- third cylinder link placed atop the second cylinder link,
-- sphere link placed atop the cylinder link (connected to previous link by fixed joint),
+- second sphere link placed atop the third cylinder link (connected to previous link by fixed joint),
-- revolute joint around X axis between the sphere link and the following link,
+- revolute joint around X axis between the second sphere link and the following fourth cylinder link,
-- cylinder link connected to the sphere via aforementioned joint.
+- fourth cylinder link connected to the second sphere via aforementioned joint,
+- fictional end effector link without geometry placed at the top of the fourth cylinder (connected to the cylinder by fixed joint),

 See the drawings bellow for the dimensions and animation of the expected structure.